azlux/log2ram/README.md

 Log2Ram works just like ramlog for systemd (on Debian 8 Jessie for example).

-Useful for **RaspberryPi** for not writing on the SD card all the time.
+Useful for **Raspberry Pi** for not writing on the SD card all the time.
 You need it because your SD card doesn't want to suffer anymore!

 Explanations: The script creates a `/var/log` mount point in RAM.
 So any writing of the log to the `/var/log` folder will not actually be written to disk (in this case to the SD card on a Raspberry Pi) but directly to RAM.
 By default, every day the CRON will synchronize the contents in RAM with the folder located on the physical disk.
 The script will also make this copy of RAM to disk in case of machine shutdowns (but, of course, it still won't do it in case of power failures).
 This way you can avoid excessive writing on the SD card and extend its life.